sotcsa/stakewars-iii/README.md

 ### Select a Cloud server

-Let's use a Dedicated sefrver from Hetzner with NVME SSD
+Let's use a Dedicated server from Hetzner with NVME SSD

 ![img](./images/hetzner.jpg)

 There is no extra cost.

 Estimated cost per month: **€40.80**

+For OS select 'Ubuntu 20.04.3 LTS minimal'

 ### Install